 Though Beisner is speaking of the early period of American history, the same scene has been played out throughout the history of America and other western nations.
 Hard-working fathers and mothers worked long hours in factories providing the money to educate their children.
 The children educated were able to get higher-paying work which was not as physically demanding and did not take as many working hours.
 Furthermore, as the general level of the economy rose from generation to generation, factory work also began to pay better.
 Some "blue collar" jobs in America-factory jobs, plumbing and electrical contracting, general contracting, auto repair, carpentry, etc.-are now paying better than some jobs requiring an education, based on the law of supply and demand.
-But the wealth of the US did not spring up overnight; it was the gradual progress of many generations of hard-working American people.
+Hard-working American people.

 The economic progress which has made American life so affluent has not occurred in one generation, but is the cumulative (ongoing) progress of several generations of hard-working Americans working long hours, sometimes in very unpleasant conditions.
-The way my parents and grandparents lived in the 1920's and 30's, and even the 40's, was not much different from the lifestyle of the many Africans
+The way my parents and grandparents lived in the 1920's and 30's, and even the 40's, was not much different from the lifestyle of the many Africans today who have no electricity, running water, indoor plumbing, or automobiles, but who have plenty of food to eat.
+Only during the "baby-boomer" generation of the 50's-after World War II-did the average American begin to enjoy many of the luxuries which are now so common-place in American society.
+144